Founder and Executive Director

-Sally graduated from the International Education Policy program at Harvard GSE in 2015.
+Sally graduated from the International Education Policy program at Harvard Graduate School of Education.
 Her research interests include understanding the long-term impacts of receiving a global education at the K-12 level, how to bring global education effectively into the local classroom, and the role of language in shaping the identity of multilingual speakers.

-Christine graduated from Harvard GSE's International Education Policy program in 2015.
+Christine graduated from Harvard Graduate School of Education's International Education Policy program.
 She specializes in how global education can foster empathy, curiosity and a sense of social responsibility in students.

-Elisabeth graduated from the Mind, Brain and Education Program at Harvard GSE in 2013.
-As a researcher, artist, and educator, Elisabeth is passionate about supporting student learning and well-being across the lifespan.
+Elisabeth graduated from the Mind, Brain and Education Program at Harvard Graduate School of Education.
+Elisabeth is an education researchers who is passionate about supporting student learning and well-being across the lifespan.
 Her research interests include embodied cognition, mindfulness, active learning, and trauma resolution.

 Laura Emiliana Rodríguez Morales

 Emiliana graduated from the Mind, Brain and Education program at Harvard Graduate School of Education.
 She leads AtentaMente, an organization that carries out mindfulness trainings to support social-emotional well-being.
 Her interests include mindfulness in education, compassion, empathy and loving-kindness training and development.

-Andrea is a graduate student at Harvard GSE.
+Andrea is a graduate student at Harvard Graduate School of Education.
 Her areas of expertise include international relations, second language acquisition, counseling immigrant families and students, and building students' global understanding through Model United Nations programs.

-Sophie graduated from the Mind, Brain and Education program at Harvard GSE in 2014.
+Sophie graduated from the Mind, Brain and Education program at Harvard Graduate School of Education.
 She holds a bachelor's degree in Experimental Psychology from the University of Oxford and is completing a PhD in Psychology at the University of Sheffield, UK on the effects of emotional states on children's cognition.
 Her broader research interests encompass cognitive development, development of self-regulation, and positive education.

-Siwen graduated from International Education Policy program at Harvard GSE in 2015.
-She is broadly interested in personalized education, global education, and e-learning.
+Siwen graduated from International Education Policy program at Harvard Graduate School of Education.
+She is interested in personalized education, global education, and e-learning.

-Brianna graduated with an Ed.M. in Mind, Brain, and Education from Harvard GSE in 2016.
+Brianna graduated with an Ed.M. in Mind, Brain, and Education from Harvard Graduate School of Education..
 Her research interests focus on teacher learning and the development of adaptive expertise, but also include mindfulness, motivation, and self-regulation.
 Her professional repertoire includes teaching, coaching, professional development, improvement science and design based research.